-Confusion, agitation, and irritability may be present, associated with excessive sweating, cold extremities, and upright posture (sitting upright).
+Confusion, agitation, and irritability may be present, associated with excessive sweating, cold extremities, and upright posture (sitting upright), cyanosis of the lips.

 Hypertension is more often present, but if hypotension prevails, it is an indicator of severe left ventricular systolic dysfunction, and cardiogenic shock must be ruled out.
 Cold extremities are a feature of low perfusion and shock.

 Tachypnea is usually present, with the patient gasping for breath.